department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/foreign-programs.md

 <li class="step three wow fadeIn animated" markdown="0">

--Be sure you have enough money to care for all of your needs until VA payments begin.
--Make arrangements with the school for acceptance, enrollment, payment of tuition and fees, and housing.
+Be sure you have enough money to care for all of your needs until VA payments begin.
+And make arrangements with the school for acceptance, enrollment, payment of tuition and fees, and housing.

 </li>